Photos and applicability in...

 5 houses fitted with WWG treatment Units four with inverted leachdrains for wet season operation and further greening of community

-One of the Wastewater Gardens at Joy Springs (left) shortly after planting in July 2004.
+One of the Wastewater Gardens at Joy Springs (left) after 1 year planting, 2005..

 At right, an inverted leachdrain prior to planting to enable operation of wastewater